A Time Clock That Works in the Bay

 Why OnTheClock Is Best Overall for Auto Repair Shops

-If you run a shop and pay on flagged hours, your real job at payroll is proving the actual hours.
+If you run a shop and pay on flagged hours, your real job consists of proving the actual hours.
 OnTheClock is centered on exactly that.
-Techs punch in from a shared shop tablet, their phone, the web, or a fingerprint reader, and every punch lands in a timecard you can audit down to the minute.
-Overtime is calculated for you, on real hours, which is the number that keeps you right with the law.
+Techs punch in from a shared shop tablet, their phones, the web, or a fingerprint reader, and every punch lands in a timecard you can audit down to the minute.
+Overtime is calculated for you in real hours, which is the number that keeps you in compliance with the law.

 It goes wider than a basic clock, too.
 You get GPS and geofencing, IP and device restrictions, job and project costing, and one-click exports to the payroll tools you already run.
-For a shop owner who wants real-hour records, overtime handled, and clean payroll without buying a whole management platform, it's the most complete fit, and the best value among the paid options here.
+For a shop owner who wants real hour records, overtime handled, and clean payroll without buying a full management platform, it's the most complete fit, and the best value among the paid options here.

 Most time clocks are built for offices or retail and then pointed at a shop.
 OnTheClock gives you the punch flexibility a bay actually needs.
-A tech can clock in at the shared kiosk on the way past, or from a phone if they're road-testing a car, and the same fingerprint option kills buddy punching at the door.
-The hours flow into a single timecard with a full edit trail, so when a tech questions their check, you have the receipts in seconds, not a shoebox of paper.
+A tech can clock in at the shared kiosk on the way past , or from a phone if they're road-testing a car, and the same fingerprint option prevents buddy punching at the door.
+The hours flow into a single timecard with a full edit trail, so when a tech questions his or her check, you have the receipts in seconds, rather than having to sift through a shoebox full of paper.

 Here's where it earns the overall pick.
-A four-tech shop can be running real-hour tracking, automatic overtime, and a QuickBooks export by the end of the afternoon, with no setup fee and no contract.
-The trade-off it won't hide: it doesn't do flat-rate book-time math the way a purpose-built automotive tool does, so if your whole world is flag hours, see the next pick.
+A four-tech shop can be running real-hour tracking, automatic overtime, and a QuickBooks export by the end of the afternoon, with no setup fee or contract.
+The trade-off it won't hide: It doesn't do flat-rate book-time math the way a purpose-built automotive tool does, so if your whole world is flag hours, see the next pick.
 And it needs internet or Wi-Fi to punch.

 Key Features